-Cases reported to the Novartis safety database will include those cases reported from spontaneous post marketing reports, post marketing observational studies, (if applicable) patient support programs and Novartis clinical studies.
+Pregnancy cases with a documented use of inclisiran during pregnancy or prior to LMP in the Novartis safety database will include cases reported from spontaneous post-marketing reporting (including personal communication with healthcare providers), Novartis clinical trials, post-marketing observational studies, patient-oriented programs (if applicable), and scientific publications.
 Reports may be submitted by patients or HCPs, however, only reports from non-HCPs that consent to contacting their HCP to confirm the data reported in the FU checklists would be included in the analyses.
-Reports include only pregnancy cases with a documented use of inclisiran during pregnancy or prior to LMP.